Santosh G. Honavar: Legacy

 Ocular oncology, especially retinoblastoma, has been the principal research area of Honavar and he is known to have contributed to the understanding and treatment of various tumors affecting the ocular surface and orbit.
 Working on retinoblastoma, he developed various therapeutic and management protocols which included high-dose and periocular chemotherapy, adjuvant therapy to mitigate the high risk of metastasis and multimodal management of orbital affection of the disease and he is reported to have treated over 2000 pediatric retinoblastoma patients with a success rate above of 85%.
 At L. V. Prasad Eye Institute, he was the first to perform intra-ocular brachytherapy procedure, along with Vijay Anand Reddy.
-His studies have been documented by way of a number of articles of which many have been listed by online article repositories such as Google Scholar and ResearchGate.
+His article can be found in online repositories such as Google Scholar and ResearchGate.
 Besides, he has contributed chapters to books published by others.
 He is a section editor for Asia Pacific Academy of Ophthalmology and is a member of the advisory committee of International Council of Ophthalmology.
 He serves as the scientific program coordinator of Oculoplastic Association of India and has also mentored research scholars in their studies.
 The invited speeches delivered by him include the BOPSS 2016 of the British Oculoplastic Surgery Society.